airdropbomb/3dos/README.md

 **Recomended to using vps to automatic claims**

-### Cara Ambil Bearer
+### How to Get Bearer Token
-1. Login ke website
+Log in to the website

-2. Klik kanan inspeksi
+Right-click and select "Inspect"

-3. Cari Api me jika tidak ada refresh web
+Look for the "API me" section; if it's not there, refresh the web page

-4. Dibagian Header scroll kebawah sampai authorization:
+In the "Headers" section, scroll down until you find "authorization:"

-5. Copy bagian eyj..
+Copy the part starting with "eyj..."

 ![1](https://github.com/user-attachments/assets/f4982fe9-105f-44ce-be5e-ea4fd20469c7)